 You may realize that people learn and process information in different ways, but can you describe what those differences are or improve the unique ways that you learn?
-For decades, education researchers designed models that differentiate how people learn, yet the results are often harder to understand than the people they describe.
+For decades, education researchers designed models that differentiate how people learn, yet the results were often harder to understand than the people they described.

 - Overview of learning styles

 - Links to other websites about learning styles

 Learning styles classify different ways people learn and how they approach information.

 If you feel like you can’t learn something important — even after you use a method a friend, a parent, a colleague, or a teacher suggested — you might have a different learning style than that person and their approach might now be the best approach for you.
 You learn and processes information in your own special way, though we all share some learning patterns, preferences, and approaches.
 Knowing your own style can also help you realize that other people may approach the same situation in a way that’s different from your own.